REKYAR/content_aggregator_backend/README.md

 If you want to play with it yourself just replace the string in line 28 with connection string you got from mongo, and save password to your client in base.cfg file(and have it reside in the same directory as your app.py).
 Furthermore store your secret in secret.cfg file just like your password.

+Here you can find a working examle: https://content-aggregator-app.herokuapp.com/

 Any advice or comments appreciated!